liangling98/liangling98.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Associate at the Department of Mathematics of University of Maryland at College Park working on Optimization and Scientific Machine Learning, supervised by [Prof. Haizhao Yang](https://haizhaoyang.github.io/).
+I am currently a Postdoctoral Associate at the Department of Mathematics of University of Maryland at College Park working on Optimization and Scientific Machine Learning, hosted by [Prof. Haizhao Yang](https://haizhaoyang.github.io/).
 I received my B.S.
 (June 2017) in Mathematics from University of Science and Technology of China, and Ph.D.
 (November 2021) in Mathematics from National University of Singapore where I was fortunate to be advised by [Prof. Kim-Chuan Toh](https://blog.nus.edu.sg/mattohkc/).

 **I am on the job market for a tenure-track position**.
 Here is my [CV](/files/CV_LING_LIANG.pdf).